MileHacker Logo

 Accessibility

 MBTA stations are increasingly accessible.
 Newer buses are generally wheelchair accessible.
-Check websites for specific route details.
+Check web pages for certain route details.

 Tips for Navigating Public Transit